jonathan-yin2020/SBE_K8s_Deployment/README.md

 ![flow][flow]
 # Prerequisites before create the infrastructure

-## clone this repo and copy the require .pem cert for your AMI into the snowball-client-linux-1.0.1-335/bin directory
+## Clone this repo and copy the require .pem cert for your AMI into the snowball-client-linux-1.0.1-335/bin directory

-## create Snowball Edge and AWS Cli profiles
+## Create Snowball Edge and AWS Cli profiles

     snowballEdge configure --profile && aws configure --profile